Physics-Driven Construction of Compact Primitive Gaussian Density Fitting Basis Sets: Results

 \subsubsection{Retraining \name parameters for relativistic OBS.}

-Parameters $\tau_{1,2}$ and $\zeta$ were trained again using the relativistic HF and MP2 energies of the TS2 set. $\tau_2$ was varied first, with $\tau_1=10^{-8}$ and $ \zeta=1.2$ (\cref{fig:rel-tau2-hf,fig:rel-tau2-mp2}); just as in nonrelativistic computations $\tau_2=10^{-5}$ ensures sufficient convergence of the DF errors. $\tau_1$ was then varied with fixed $\tau_2=10^{-5}$ and $\zeta = 1.2$ (\cref{fig:rel-tau1-hf,fig:rel-tau1-mp2}).
+Parameters $\tau_{1,2}$ and $\zeta$ were trained again using the relativistic HF and MP2 energies of the TS2 set. $\tau_2$ was varied first, with $\tau_1=10^{-8}$ and $ \zeta=1.3$.
+Here we start with $\zeta=1.3$ instead of $\zeta=1.2$ like in the non-relativistic case because $\zeta=1.2$ is too small and causes numerical issues with the relativistic OBSs. (\cref{fig:rel-tau2-hf,fig:rel-tau2-mp2}); just as in nonrelativistic computations $\tau_2=10^{-5}$ ensures sufficient convergence of the DF errors. $\tau_1$ was then varied with fixed $\tau_2=10^{-5}$ and $\zeta = 1.3$ (\cref{fig:rel-tau1-hf,fig:rel-tau1-mp2}).
 In contrast to the nonrelativistic case, a much smaller $\tau_1$ is needed for sufficient convergence of the DF errors.
 The variation of relativistic DF errors with $\zeta$ (\cref{fig:rel-zetas-hf,fig:rel-zetas-mp2}) is similar to the nonrelativistic case, with $\zeta = 1.4$ deemed sufficient.
 Yet again, this is a much smaller ratio than the ratios used by even-tempered DFBS generators.\cite{KAS:stoychev:2017:JCTC,pu2025enhancingpyscfbasedquantumchemistry}

 The optimal values of the parameters \name are briefly tabulated in \cref{tab:madf-params}.